influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 # Data Flow

 Writes are appended to the current WAL segment and are also added to the Cache.
 Each WAL segment is size bounded and rolls-over to a new file after it fills up.
-The cache is also size bounded and older entries are evicted as new entries are added to maintain the size.
+The cache is also size bounded; snapshots are taken and WAL compactions are initiated when the cache becomes too full.
+If the inbound write rate exceeds the WAL compaction rate for a sustained period, the cache may become too full in which case new writes will fail until the compaction process catches up.
 The WAL and Cache are separate entities and do not interact with each other.
 The Engine coordinates the writes to both.

 When WAL segments fill up and have been closed, the Compactor reads the WAL entries and combines them with one or more existing TSM files.
 This process runs continuously until all WAL files are compacted and there is a minimum number of TSM files.
 As each TSM file is completed, it is loaded and referenced by the FileStore.